 Wendy Ussher

-• Specialisation certificates in Constitutional Law and Civil Rights, Public Law, Corporate and Commercial Law, and General Law.
+• Specialisation Certificates in Constitutional Law and Civil Rights, Public Law, Corporate and Commercial Law, and General Law.

-• Acting for the Attorney-General for Queensland, instructing the Solicitor-General, in about 20 constitutional law cases before the Full Court of the High Court of Australia, Queensland Supreme Court, Court of Appeal, and the Full Court of the Federal Court, including with primary carriage of the following matters for the State:
+• Acting for the State of Queensland or the Attorney-General for Queensland, instructing the Solicitor-General, in over 20 constitutional law cases in the High Court of Australia, including having primary carriage of the following matters:

-• Bell v Tasmania (High Court H2/2020)
+• Bell v Tasmania (High Court H2/2020), a criminal law matter concerning the ‘mistake of fact’ defence.

-• Three appeal matters of: Northern Territory v Griffiths (No 2); Commonwealth v Griffiths (No 2); Griffiths v Northern Territory (No 2) (2019) 93 ALJR 808;
+• Three appeal matters of: Northern Territory v Griffiths (No 2); Commonwealth v Griffiths (No 2); Griffiths v Northern Territory (No 2) (2019) 93 ALJR 808, concerning the approach to calculating compensation for the extinguishment of native title.

 • Attorney-General of the State of Queensland v Legal Services Commissioner & Anor; Legal Services Commissioner v Shand [2018] QCA 66.